Person Who Consumed Recalled Boar’s Head Products May Have Permanent Injuries, Lawsuit Says

-New York-based injury and food safety attorney John Beatty has been retained to file the suit against Boar’s Head Provisions Co., Inc. on behalf of a client who suffered severe health consequences due to Listeria contamination.
+Manhattan-based injury and food safety attorney John Beatty has been retained to file the suit against Boar’s Head Provisions Co., Inc. for a client who suffered severe health consequences due to Listeria contamination.

 The person, whose precise place of residence has not been released, contracted Listeria, leading to a near-fatal case of meningitis and an almost month-long hospital stay, according to Beatty.After an initial recall of around 200,000 pounds of deli meat due to possible Listeria contamination, the company expanded it to approximately seven million additional pounds of ready-to-eat meat and poultry products on Tuesday, July 30.